Auhrus/fivem-docker-server/README.md

 # FiveM Docker Server ⚙️ WIP

 This image provides a FiveM/txAdmin server.
 After the first startup, it downloads the defined version from the CFX servers.
-If there is an update to the server files, simply recreate the container without having to download the image again.
+If there is an update to the server files, simply recreate the container without having to redownload the image again.
 Everything will be downloaded again (only new) and you can continue.
 ## Content🧾

 * [Deployment👩‍💻](https://github.com/Auhrus/fivem-docker-server#deployment)